 Being a 'Guiri'

 Even though you probably will have not even heard this word before coming to Spain, once you arrive, in all probability you will be called a guiri.
 Like the Mexican word ‘gringo’, guiri is a word that Spanish people use for foreigners, specifically those white, blond, German-looking people who wear socks with their sandals.
-Don’t worry though, they will probably include you into this group too if you don’t look Spanish and speak with an accent.
-You will most likely be asked “where are you from” because they know you are not from around here (although African and Asian Americans will probably also get “but where are you really from” because Spanish people don’t recognize someone as Spanish until the family has been living in Spain for three or four generations so they might not accept you are American right off the bat, but that is another conversation).
+Don’t worry though, they will probably include you into this group too if you don’t look Spanish and/or speak with an accent.
+You will most likely be asked “where are you from?” because they know you are not from around here (although African and Asian Americans will probably also get “but where are you really from?” because Spanish people don’t recognize someone as Spanish until the family has been living in Spain for three or four generations so they might not accept you are American right off the bat, but that is another conversation).

 Being called a guiri can settle anywhere on the scale from a really offensive term: “these stupid guiris don’t know anything/what they are doing/why are they here,” to very affectionate term used by Spanish people to refer to their non-Spanish friends.
 Studying full-time in Spain means that I have received my fair share of guiri references along this spectrum.
 Perhaps the most paradoxically offensive-yet-flattering one was a teacher who insisted on asking me if I understood, and if I said yes would tell the rest of the class that they should understand too because “the guiri gets it.”